dvdme/lc0-linux-build/README.md

 Linux build for Leela Chess Zero chess engine. *This is not an official build!*

-* 0.23 build uses a docker container to run the build with clang 6 and the necessary dependencies.

-It then generates, outside of the container, a tar.gz file with the build.
+All builds run inside a docker container that generates, outside of the container, a tar.gz file with the build.

+* 0.23 build uses clang 6;
+* 0.24 build uses gcc 7;

-There a branch for the corresponding version.
+There a branches for the corresponding version.

 ## How to build